oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/why-layering-matters.md

 Next you might think, "Oh, that’s ok, we can just rebuild the layers above the JDK on top of this new layer."
 That is very true, we can.
-But there is a big caveat here for Domain in Image type domains.
+But there is a big caveat here for Domain in Image domains.
 When you create a WebLogic domain, a domain encryption key is created.
 This key is stored in the `security/SerializedSystemIni.dat` file in your domain and it is used to encrypt several other things in your domain configuration, like passwords,